 Capital items with an individual cost of less than \$50,000 have been incorporated into the operating budgets of departments.
-The Fiscal Year 2014-2015 budget includes \$531,642 in funding for projects or items over \$50,000.
-This represents an 11% decrease over the prior year and is attributable to an increased costs for debt service including the Regional Jail.
+The Fiscal Year 2015-2016 budget includes \$697,398 in funding for projects or items over \$50,000.
+This represents an 31% increase over the prior year and is attributable funding for capital projects.
 Funding for capital projects and debt service derive from the landfill revenues.
 The majority of those revenues will be utilized for debt service therefore; the current budget reflects the remaining balance.